-Acknowledgment 3 Chapter 1: An overview of the opioid epidemic with specific information for those living in Connecticut, and why parents should be tuned-in.
-Chapter 2: Opioid Use, Dependence and Addiction, and Withdrawal Knowing the signs of opioid use, dependence, addiction, and withdrawal empowers parents and caregivers to support their children to heal.
-Chapter 3: Youth and Opioids Although youth are at a greater risk of becoming addicted to substances, parents can mitigate those risks by building up protective factors around them.
-Chapter 4: Family Communication for Each Age 10 Talking to children early and often about maintaining healthy minds and bodies can help keep them safe, and it's never too late to start the conversation.
-Chapter 5: At-Home Recommendations.
-14 Advice on the proper storage, tracking, and disposal of medications at home to prevent children from accessing medication or substances not intended for them including a primer on how to recognize and respond to an overdose.
-Chapter 6: In the Event of an Overdose Overdoses can be reversed.
+Acknowledgments 3 Chapter 1: The Opioid Epidemic in Connecticut An overview of the opioid epidemic with specific information for those living in Connecticut and why parents should be tuned in.
+4 Chapter 2: Opioid Use, Dependence, Addiction, and Withdrawal 12 Chapter 3: Youth and Opioids Although youth are at greater risk of becoming addicted to substances, parents can mitigate those risks by building up protective factors around them.
+14 Chapter 4: Family Communication for Each Age Talking to children early and often about maintaining healthy minds and bodies can help keep them safe, and it's never too late to start the conversation.
+16 Chapter 5: At-Home Recommendations Advice on the proper storage, tracking, and disposal of medications at to prevent children from accessing medication or substances not intended for them including a primer on how to recognize and respond to an overdose.
+20 Chapter 6: In the Event of an Overdose Overdoses can be reversed.
 Recognize the signs of an overdose and how to take action.
-Chapter 7: How to get help/treatment.
-17 A breakdown of the myriad treatment opportunities for those struggling with substance use and suggestions for finding the right fit for your family.
-Chapter 8: Special Populations Due to stress or bullying, overwhelming expectations, or medical procedures, some young people are at greater risk of using substances.
-Conclusion 22 Appendix: Additional Resources 23
+23 Chapter 7: How to get help/treatment 24 Chapter 8: Special Populations Due to stress or bullying, overwhelming expectations, or medical procedures, some young people are at greater risk of using substances.
+26 Conclusion 30 Appendix: Additional Resources 31 of Con